Jeznar/GitRepo/Work_Log.md

 22.12.16 **Protection from Evil and Good** updated style and added pairEffectsAsGM (using doOnUse which was previously not used)

+22.12.17 Updated a bunch of spells for minor issues (all of the spells on PC sheets)

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)